b-gandhi1/franka-datacollect-ws-ros-mcp/README.md

 6. Terminal 3 - Run rosserial for arduino publishing sensor values:
    1. Source the environment: `source /opt/ros/noetic/setup.bash`
    2. Then: `rosrun rosserial_python serial_node.py _port:=/dev/ttyACM0 _baud:=57600`
-   3. To see published values, open a terminal for each topic and source it, then: (ALTERNATIVELY: USE `PLOTJUGGLER`)
+   3. To see published values, open a terminal for each topic and source it, then: (ALTERNATIVELY: USE PLOTJUGGLER `plotjuggler -l mcp_data_collect_plotjuggler_view.xml`)
+      1. cd into `franka-datacollect-ws-ros-mcp`.
+      2. Source ros1 source /opt/ros/noetic/setup.bash
+      3. Source the workspace source devel/setup.bash
-      1. run the topic: `rostopic echo /chatter # change topic name accordingly`
+      4. run the topic: `rostopic echo /chatter # change topic name accordingly`
 7. Terminal 4 - running the ros bridge:
    1. cd into the bridge workspace: `cd ~/ros1_bridge_ws/`
    2. Source ros1 environment first: `source /opt/ros/noetic/setup.bash`
    3. Then source ros2 environment: `source /opt/ros/foxy/setup.bash`
    4. Source the workspace: `source install/setup.bash`
    5. Run the bridge: `ros2 run ros1_bridge dynamic_bridge`
-8. Terminal 5 - polaris pubisher:
+8. !!
+IGNORE !! --- Terminal 5 - polaris pubisher:
    1. run polaris publisher package in this workspace `rosrun ndisensor stray_position_pub 169.254.158.253`
 9. Terminal 6 - franka publisher:
-   1.  cd into franka ros2 workspace: `cd ros2-franka-ws`
+   1.  cd into franka ros2 workspace: `cd ~/ros2-franka-ws`
-   2. Source ros2: `source /opt/ros/noetic/setup.bash`
+   2. Source ros2: `source /opt/ros/foxy/setup.bash`
    3. Source the workspace: `source install/setup.bash`
+   4. Before executing the code, ensure the gripper and mannequin are in position, and the grip is secure.
+Use commands for securing grip:
+       1.  ``
+       2. Note:
-   4. To launch the motion file use: `ros2launch motionmannequin motionmannequin.launch.py robot_ip:=173.16.0.2`
+   5. To launch the motion file use: `ros2 launch motionmannequin motionmannequin.launch.py robot_ip:=173.16.0.2`
-   5. This opens RVIZ.
-Next, follow steps below:
-       1.
+       1.  note: to use simulation (fake hardware) use command: `ros2 launch motionmannequin motionmannequin.launch.py robot_ip:=dont_care use_fake_hardware:=true`
+   6. This opens RVIZ, and robot starts to move.
+Upon connection, it should send a trigger to the camera automation to start recording.
+So both should start at the same time.
 10. Back to terminal 1:
-    1. Since `automatecams.py` is a ROS package in the ws, use `rosrun automatecamspkg` to run the package.
+    1. Since `automatecams.py` is a ROS package in the ws, use `rosrun automatecamspkg <s>` to run the package, where `'s' = 'w' or 'f'` for webcam or fibrescope respectively.

+# Launch file execution
+Use command: `roslaunch launch_pkg automation.launch cam_select:=<s>`, whwew 's' is 'w' or 'f', for webcam or fibrescope respectively.

 # Issues
-1. polaris publishing callback error - needs fixing
-2. fibrescope sometimes does not work. to solve this open camera with pylon and close > run code again.
+1. fibrescope sometimes does not work. to solve this open camera with pylon and close > run code again.
+2. so many issues....
+   1. ros bridge keeps failing.
+   2. bad callback error for franka trigger. some changes have been made to address this, need to run again to check.
+   3. error with saving data as well... something about tuples again. i thought this was already resolved but apparently not.